-If you buy your books online, be sure to place your order in advance so your books arrive before the beginning of the quarter.
-You will find instructions on how to purchase your books on Bellevue College Bookstore website: Bellevue College Bookstore
+If you buy your books online, place your order in advance, so your books arrive before the beginning of the quarter.
+Helpful Link: Bellevue College Bookstore

-- It is very important to attend all your classes from the very first day.
+- It is important to attend all your classes on the very first day.

-- Read your class syllabus and let your instructor know if you have questions.
+- Read and save a copy of your course Syllabus and ask your instructor if you have any questions.

-- If you do not contact the instructor beforehand and you do not login to an online/hybrid course within the first two days of the quarter, your instructor may request that you be automatically withdrawn from the class.
+- If you do not contact the instructor beforehand and do not log in to an online/hybrid course within the first two days of the quarter, your instructor may request that you be automatically withdrawn from the class.

-If you are going to buy a computer, select something reliable, and more importantly, make sure that you have access to a fast Internet connection (we recommend, but don’t require, a broadband connection).
-Slow computers and poor Internet connection can significantly increase the time it takes for you to access and complete the requirements for your online course.
+If you buy a computer, select something reliable, and more importantly, ensure you have access to a fast Internet connection.
+Slow computers and a poor Internet connection can significantly increase the time it takes for you to access and complete the requirements for your online course.

 - Workshops are held over four consecutive half days.

-- Registration begins four weeks prior to the end of the current quarter.
+- Registration begins four weeks before the end of the current quarter.